Callyspongia crassa: Naming and taxonomy

 The name crassa derives from the Latin word crassus meaning solid, thick, fat, or dense.
 Its common name, the prickly tube-sponge, comes from its physical appearance as it is a tube sponge and it is nearly completely covered in spines.
 It was previously named Sclerochalina crassa, but was eventually moved to the genus Callyspongia.

 The genus Callyspongia belongs to the family Callyspongiidae.
 This family contains four genera: Arenosclera, Callyspongia, Dactylia, and Siphonochalina with Callyspongia being the largest and containing over 180 species.
 They are under the phylum Porifera, making them a sponge.
 Specifically, they are Demosponges, which is the most diverse class in the phylum Porifera.

 Description

 The prickly tube-sponge is a large, flexible, brown, sometimes red, tube that can be found as a singular tube or as a cluster.
 It has been known to reach up to 50 centimeters (~20 inches) with specimens as small as 2 mm having been found, but it typically has an average diameter of 30 centimeters (~12 inches).
 Most of its surface is covered with spines or spine-like protrusions which tend to taper away towards the upper part of the tube.

-Utility

-The main use of these sponges is for marine drugs.
-Many species of sponge are used for marine drugs due to their bioactive components, many of which are used for antiseptic agents.
-Callyspongia crassa has over 20 compounds that attribute to its medical content.
-Such compounds contain many biological properties such as anti-oxidant, decrease blood cholesterol, anti-inflammatory, anti-fungal, anti-microbial, cancer-preventive, hypercholesterolemia, nematicide, anti-cancer, anti-tumor, pesticide, lubricant, anti-androgenic, flavor, anti-bacterial, anti-tumor cytotoxic effects, anti-arthritic, anti-asthma, diuretic, and anti-diabetic abilities.